Cloacina Collective

 Integration of complexity that cannot be simplified.

-This is not temperament.
+This is not temperament or personality.
 It is infrastructure.

 Why the Unseen Matters Now